-2.5.3 INTOSC FREQUENCY DRIFT
+2.5.4 INTOSC FREQUENCY DRIFT

 The INTOSC frequency may drift as VDD or temperature changes, and can affect the controller operation in a variety of ways.
 It is possible to adjust the INTOSC frequency by modifying the value in the OSCTUNE register.
-This will have no effect on the INTRC clock source frequency.
+Depending on the device, this may have no effect on the INTRC clock source frequency.

-Tuning INTOSC requires knowing when to make the adjustment, in which direction it should be made and in some cases, how large a change is needed.
+Tuning INTOSC requires knowing when to make the adjustment, in which direction it should be made, and in some cases, how large a change is needed.
 Three compensation techniques are shown here.

-2.5.3.1 Compensating with the EUSART
+2.5.4.1 Compensating with the EUSART